rinx/Porter/README.md

 # Porter

-Porter is a iOS app built using Re-Natal (ClojureScript and React Native).
+Porter is an iOS app built using Re-Natal (ClojureScript and React Native).

 ## License